Most of us are females aged 18 to infinity who have joined together in friendship and enjoy each others Company.

 Lioness Clubs are part of Lions Clubs International, the largest service organisation in the world.
 With over 1.4 million members in 44,000 communities around the globe, we take a ‘hands on role’ in improving the quality of life in the local community and the wider world.

 Lioness Clubs began in America as a result of the success of the auxiliary clubs which were started for the wives of the all-male Lions Clubs.
 The Lioness emblem and name were approved in 1975 and membership was open to any lady over the age of 18, whether or not she was married to a Lion.
 The first Club to be formed was the Mount Pleasant Club, North Carolina on 24 December 1975.

-The first Lioness Club in the British Isles and Ireland was formed in Pontefract, West Yorkshire in 1977 and since then we have spread throughout the country as well as travelling across the water to Southern Ireland.
-At present there are 14 Clubs in the British Isles and Ireland, but there are many more, in countries all around the world.
+The first Lioness Club in the British Isles was formed in Pontefract, West Yorkshire in 1977 and since then we have spread throughout the country.
+At present there are 11 Clubs in the British Isles, but there are many more, in countries all around the world.
 (Have a look at our International page)